data-integrations/hubspot/docs/Hubspot-batchsink.md

 ### Authorization

-**Authorization method:** Hubspot account API Key.
+**Authorization method:** Select either Hubspot account API key or private app access token option.

 **API Key:** Hubspot account API Key (Deprecated.
 See this [guide](https://developers.hubspot.com/docs/api/migrate-an-api-key-integration-to-a-private-app) for migrating to using a private app access token).

 **Private app access token:** Private app access token.
-The app should be allowed to read/write the respective type (selected below) of Hubspot objects.
+The app should be allowed to write the respective type (selected below) of Hubspot objects.

 ### Properties